DataFire/Integrations/integrations/generated/amazonaws_config/README.md

   * ComplianceType [ComplianceType](#compliancetype)

 ### ComplianceByConfigRule
 * ComplianceByConfigRule `object`: Indicates whether an AWS Config rule is compliant.
-A rule is compliant if all of the resources that the rule evaluated comply with it, and it is noncompliant if any of these resources do not comply.
+A rule is compliant if all of the resources that the rule evaluated comply with it.
+A rule is noncompliant if any of these resources do not comply.
   * Compliance [Compliance](#compliance)
   * ConfigRuleName [StringWithCharLimit64](#stringwithcharlimit64)